Domestic Violence Education

 Introduction to Peace at Home: EXPLAINS our programs, philosophy, impact, and ways to get involved.

-To schedule a training or request materials for your organization, please fill out this form or contact Abbey Underwood, our Community Education Coordinator, at aunderwood@peaceathomeshelter.com.
+To schedule a training or request materials for your organization, please fill out this form or contact us at contact@peaceathomeshelter.com.

 Download Helpful Guides